Last Updated: 9th August 2024

 Some students want to know how to get more UCAS points on top of their qualifications, while others are looking for alternative routes into higher education.
 The good news is that the above qualifications aren’t the only way to achieve points.
 Other methods include:

-• Studying for a Level 3 Diploma, Certificate, or Award: If you’re looking to gain some UCAS points and find that A-levels and other access to HE qualifications aren’t for you, studying for a Level 3 qualification is an excellent option.
+If you’re looking to gain some UCAS points and find that A levels and other access to HE qualifications aren’t for you, studying for a Level 3 qualification is an excellent option.
 These courses are often practical and result in learners qualifying to work in various industries.
 Some examples of level 3 qualifications are the NCFE CACHE Level 3 Award in Health and Social Care (up to 28 UCAS points) and the NCFE CACHE Level 3 Award in Childcare and Education (up to 28 UCAS points).

-• Playing a musical instrument: If you’re musically inclined, you can actually use your skills to achieve UCAS points!
+If you’re musically inclined, you can actually use your skills to achieve UCAS points!
 The exams you do in music will give you extra UCAS points from grade 6 upwards.
 There is a wide range of possible points, from 5 for a pass at grade 6 to 75 for a distinction at grade 8.

-• ASDAN Community Volunteering: Volunteering is an excellent way to gain some experience for your CV as a student, as well as develop new skills and help people in your community.
+Volunteering is an excellent way to gain some experience for your CV as a student, as well as develop new skills and help people in your community.
 On top of that, it can also help you secure a university spot, as you can earn UCAS points for it too.
 ASDAN is an educational charity that runs a number of community-based classes that you can use to earn extra UCAS points.
 Their Certificate of Personal Effectiveness, for example, takes roughly 150 hours and will give you 16 UCAS points to play with.

 Can I Earn UCAS Points at Home?

 We offer a rich variety of courses that will give you entry to higher education.
-There really is something for everyone, from our selection of A-levels, NCFE CACHE courses, and RQFs.
+There really is something for everyone, from our selection of A Levels, NCFE CACHE courses, and RQFs.
 The only thing that separates our courses from traditional school is that you can study and finish your course on your own time and at your own pace, using the most up-to-date learning platform with professional tutor support all the way through.

 How to Calculate UCAS Points